Level I: Mindfulness Foundations and Development

 It is expected that you will complete the essay of the study module at least two months prior to your attendance at the Intensive.
 This work provides an opportunity for you to integrate your personal experience and understanding with theory.
 Details will be available on acceptance into the program.
 Pre-reading for the course is listed here.
 A range of articles and other resources will be provided on enrolment in the Study Module.

-Seven day Intensive
+Seven day residential Intensive or Live Online Training

 - The rationale for how mindfulness works for a range of mental and physical health conditions including pain, stress, anxiety, depression and trauma